artsy/README/careers/ladder.md

 - Has broad knowledge of CS concepts.
 - Focuses on learning tools and processes.
+- Continues to develop individual contributor skills, including source control, editors, pairing and test-driven development.
+- Routinely pushes code through the entire lifecycle from development to production.

 #### Impact

 - Can complete well-defined and subdivided tasks.
+- Tasks can be business or learning driven.

 #### Influence

-- Routinely pushes code through the entire lifecycle from development to production.
-- Continues to develop individual contributor skills, including source control, editors or test-driven development.
 - Understands team mission, goals and backlog.
+- Builds relationship with team members.
+- Actively contributes to team rituals.

 #### Discretion

 - Guided by objectives of project or ongoing assignments.
-- Plans own work priorities on a regular basis.
+- Plans own work priorities on a regular basis with guidance.

 ### IC2 Engineer